smartmeio/arancino-library/README.md

 TODO

 ### Responde Code
 Each command sent via the API, will receive a response.
-Response contains the Response code and the Response value.
+Response contains the _Response Code_ and one or more _Response Value_.

 ## Credits